ArinPandey/3d-portfolio/README.md

   Smooth animations and transitions across sections using Framer Motion for a professional feel.

 - 📄 **About & Skills Section**
-  Includes your bio, technical skills with logos or progress bars, and tools you are proficient in.
+  Includes my bio, technical skills, and tools i am proficient in.

 - 📬 **Contact Form**
-  Simple email contact form with validation, powered by services like EmailJS or Formspree.
+  Simple email contact form with validation, powered by services like EmailJS.

-- 🌙 **Dark Mode (Optional)**
-  Support for theme switching between light and dark modes.

-- ⚡ **Fast Build & Deploy**
-  Built with Vite/Webpack for fast development and deployable on Vercel, Netlify, or GitHub Pages.

 ## 📦 Tech Stack Used